Frequently asked questions

 What made you decide to become a therapist?

-I have always been the person who my siblings and friends would ask how to navigate different situations, whether it be how to ask them to stop eating one’s ice cream or what to text back to the cute guy from math class.
-Oddly enough, I also perpetually struggled with social anxiety and feeling like I never knew what to say in social situations or how to meet new people or make new friends.
+I have always been the person who my siblings and friends would ask how to navigate different situations, whether it be how to ask a sibling to stop eating one’s ice cream or how to talk the cute guy in math class.
+Oddly enough, I also perpetually struggled with social anxiety and felt like I never knew what to say in social situations or how to meet new people or make new friends.
 I was great at giving advice, but never knew how to manage my own anxieties.

-Luckily, I was blessed to have had really incredible and caring friends and mentors in my life who took the time to teach me how to overcome and manage those struggles, and now it is such a blessing to me to be able to pay that forward and help others build the life they have always wanted.
+Luckily, I was blessed to have had really incredible friends and mentors in my life who took the time to teach me how to overcome and manage those struggles.
+Now, it is such a blessing to me to be able to pay that forward and help others build the life they have always wanted.

 Why is your dog named Darcy Elizabeth?